Wildlife officials are advocating for a cat curfew to protect native species. The long-term plan is to make cat curfew a part of Australian culture.

 Apart from home cats, Australia also has a large feral cat population.
 The Sydney Morning Herald reports that feral cats kill roughly 1,000 native animals a year, including small mammals, crickets, and lizards.

-Australians are complaining about cats wandering on to their properties, parks, and reserves.
-They exhibit behaviours such as attacking and killing wildlife, but also defecating, fighting with other pets and crying when searching for a mate.
+Australians are complaining about cats wandering onto their properties, parks, and reserves.
+They exhibit behaviors such as attacking and killing wildlife, but also defecating, fighting with other pets, and crying when searching for a mate.